flipperdevices/flipperzero-firmware/README.md

 Under the detected sequence, you will see a small triangle marking a specific sample.
 This mark means that the sequence looked coherent up to that point, and starting from there it could be just noise.

+In the bottom-right corner the application displays an amount of time in microseconds.
+This is the average length of the shortest pulse length detected among the three classes.
+Usually the *data rate* of the protocol is something like `1000000/this-number*2`, but it depends on the encoding and could actually be `1000000/this-number*N` with `N > 2` (here 1000000 is the number of microseconds in one second, and N is the number of clock cycles needed to represent a bit).

 Things to investigate: